Gino-Freud-Hobayan/retail-store-management-gino/README.md

-## High Level Sales Analysis:
+## 1111111111

-It was my first time learning about this
+It was my first time learning about this, and it was quite interesting

 ```cpp